RISCV-MYTH-WORKSHOP/riscv_myth_workshop_dec20-karthikvnit/README.md

 By using the above principle we model circuit diagram of fibonacci series.
 The circuit diagram of fibonacciseries is shown below:
 ![fibonacciseries](fibonacciseries.PNG)

 The TL verilog code has been written as below in makerchip IDE platform.
-There is no flipflop coding done here.
 There is a pipeline concept used and there are multiple stages in it.

 ![tlverilog](tlverilog.PNG)
 ![waveform](waveform.PNG)

 The below image shows the sv generated code by platform.
+The additional flipflop modelling which are in sv as higlighted in below image are not required in TL Verilog

 ![sv1](sv1.PNG)

 The sequential and combinational calculator and riscv design has been designed in MakerChip IDE.
 The codes and screenshots are captured in the Day3-5 folders and also the screenshot documents.